placekit/autocomplete-react/README.md

 export default MyComponent;
 ```

 **Important**: the `countries` option is **required** at search time, but we like to keep it optional across all methods so developers remain free on when and how to define it.
-If you don't know ahead of time which country your users will search addresses in, consider using our package [Time Zone Country](https://github.com/placekit/tzc).

 Also, import default style from `@placekit/autocomplete-js/dist/placekit-autocomplete.css` (`@placekit/autocomplete-js` is set as a dependency of this package and will automatically be installed).
 It will style the suggestions list and the input.
 If you have trouble importing CSS from `node_modules`, copy/paste [its content](https://github.com/placekit/autocomplete-js/blob/main/src/placekit.css) into your own CSS.